mole99/ttsky25b-tiny-shader/docs/info.md

 ### Instructions

 The following instructions are supported by Tiny Shader.
-A program consists of 10 instructions and is executed for each pixel individually.
-The actual resolution is therefore one tenth of the VGA resolution (64x48 pixel).
+A program consists of 16 instructions and is executed for each pixel individually.
+The shader execution engine runs at double the VGA frequency.
+Therefore, the actual resolution is one eighth of the VGA resolution (80x60 pixel).

 #### Output
 |Instruction|Operation|Description|